Ridalor/Customer/docs/usage.md

-# How to use the Customer Api
+# How to use the Customer API

-If you want to start using our Api, here is how to get started.
+If you want to start using our API, here is how to get started.

 _If you want to jump to the code example, click [here](#full-example)_

-The IP address is as follows:
+When referring to address, it is the following:
 * If you are using docker toolbox, the address is  http://192.168.99.100:5052/
 * If you are using the new docker, the address is  http://127.0.0.1:5052/

+> If you have any issues or something is unclear, please contact Group 5 in the group classes or on slack(Bjørnar/Martin).

 ## Getting information about the Customer

-In order to get information about the customer, send a request with the authorization header(which contains the customer's jwt) from the client request.
+In order to get information about the customer, send a request with the authorization header(which contains the customer's jwt) that came from the client request.

 > Why?
 Because when a customer logs in, a jwt-object is sent to and stored on the client(device of the customer).
 In order for us to give information about that Customer, we need the JWT-object to identify the Customer and confirm that they are logged in.
 Note: It is possible that in the future, there will be no need to send the header.

 * The different Requests are covered below.

-* To send the authorization header with the request, make a dict with the authorization from the request you recieved.
+* To send the authorization header with the request, make a dict with the authorization header from the request you recieved.

 * JWT Example in python with flask:
     ```python